 Evaluating an early retirement offer: What to consider before accepting one

-What does it mean if you are offered an early retirement package?
+Were you offered an early retirement package?
+Here’s what that means

 Faced with rising costs and perhaps lower revenues, companies may opt for this route rather than laying off long-term staff in order to maintain employee and customer goodwill.